yezhenhuitony/companion-module-katovsion-visca/companion/HELP.md

-# Katovsion VISCA PTZ
+# hdkatov VISCA PTZ

 ## Description

-Use VISCA commands to control Katovsion PTZ cameras.
-Please note that some VISCA commands may only work with specific Katovsion models and firmware versions.
-Refer to your camera's user manual or the Katovsion website for detailed compatibility information.
+Use VISCA commands to control hdkatov PTZ cameras.
+Please note that some VISCA commands may only work with specific hdkatov models and firmware versions.
+Refer to your camera's user manual or the hdkatov website for detailed compatibility information.

 ## Configuration

-**Target IP:** The IP address of your Katovsion camera
+**Target IP:** The IP address of your hdkatov camera

 **Target Port:** The UDP port used by the camera for VISCA over IP communication.
 The default port is 52381.

 ## Supported Camera Models

-This module is designed to work with Katovsion PTZ cameras that support the VISCA over IP protocol, including but not limited to:
+This module is designed to work with hdkatov PTZ cameras that support the VISCA over IP protocol, including but not limited to:

-- Katovsion K-PTZ Series
-- Katovsion Pro AV Series
+- hdkatov Broadcast-grade cameras Series
-- Other Katovsion models with VISCA over IP capability
+- Other hdkatov models with VISCA over IP capability

 ## Troubleshooting